 What Is HMIS?

-Formatted: Line spacing: single The Homeless Management Information System (HMIS) is a web-based information system used by organizations that serve homeless and at-risk individuals in Orange County in order to compile information about the persons they serve.
+The Homeless Management Information System (HMIS) is a web-based information system used by organizations that serve homeless and at-risk individuals in Orange County in order to compile information about the persons they serve.

 Why Gather and Maintain Data?

-Formatted: Line spacing: single HMIS will gather and maintain unduplicated statistics on a regional level to provide a more accurate picture of our region's homeless and at-risk population.
+HMIS will gather and maintain unduplicated statistics on a regional level to provide a more accurate picture of our region's homeless and at-risk population.
 HMIS will also help us understand client needs, help organizations plan appropriate resources for the clients they serve, inform public policy in an attempt to end homelessness, streamline and coordinate services and intake procedures to save client's valuable time, and so much more.

-Written Client Consent Formatted: Line spacing: single Each client must complete a Consent to Share Protected Personal Information in order for their identifying information to be shared with other agencies participating in HMIS.
+Written Client Consent

+Each client must complete a Consent to Share Protected Personal Information in order for their identifying information to be shared with other agencies participating in HMIS.
 If the client refuses to provide consent, only the agency serving the client will have access to his or her information.
 Clients cannot be denied services for refusing to provide consent.
+A copy of the form will be provided to the client upon request2.

+Common Questions

-A copy of the form will be provided to the client upon request--Common Questions Formatted: Line spacing: single What violations are considered HMIS grievances?
-Formatted: Not Highlight Client should complete the HMIS Grievance Form if they feel their privacy and security regarding data stored in HMIS Formatted: Not Highlight was violated, or if their HMIS rights were violated, Examples of violations could include the client's HMIS record being Formatted: Not Highlight shared with someone who is not authorized to access their record, or a client being denied access to review their client record as outlined in the HMIS Policies and Procedures.
-Formatted: Not Highlight Formatted: Not Highlight Who can access my information?
-Formatted: Not Highlight Only staff who work directly with clients or who have administrative responsibilities can look at, enter, or edit client Formatted: Not Highlight information.
+What violations are considered HMIS grievances?

+Client should complete the HMIS Grievance Form if they feel their privacy and security regarding data stored in HMIS was violated, or if their HMIS rights were violated.
+Examples of violations could include the client's HMIS record being shared with someone who is not authorized to access their record, or a client being denied access to review their client record as outlined in the HMIS Policies and Procedures.

+Who can access my information?

+Only staff who work directly with clients or who have administrative responsibilities can look at, enter, or edit client information.
 Please visit our website for a list of the Agencies Contributing Data to HMIS (ochmis.org > About HMIS > Contributing Agencies).
-Please note that this list can change frequently and without notice; therefore the website should Formatted: Not Highlight be consulted for the most recent list.
-Formatted: Not Highlight Formatted: Not Highlight Who will receive my information?
-Formatted: Space After: 0 pt, Line spacing: single No client identifying information (names, dates of birth, etc.) will be released to entities not participating in HMIS without your consent.
+Please note that this list can change frequently and without notice; therefore the website should be consulted for the most recent list.

+Who will receive my information?

+No client identifying information (names, dates of birth, etc.) will be released to entities not participating in HMIS without your consent.
 Information is stored in an encrypted central database.
-Only organizations that are contributing data to Formatted: Space After: 0 pt, Line spacing: single HMIS and have agreed to abide by the HMIS Policies and Procedures will have access to HMIS data.
-Formatted: Font: Not Bold Don't I have a right to privacy?
-Formatted: Space After: 0 pt, Line spacing: single Clients do have the right to privacy, and also the right to confidentiality.
+Only organizations that are contributing data to HMIS and have agreed to abide by the HMIS Policies and Procedures will have access to HMIS data.

+Don't I have a right to privacy?

+Clients do have the right to privacy, and also the right to confidentiality.
 You are entitled to a copy of the privacy notice upon request.
 Clients have the right to know who has modified their HMIS record.
 You also have the right to request access to your HMIS client record.
-Review the HMIS Client Record Requests page (https://ochmis.org/hmis-client-recordrequests/) for more information about this process.s, and a printed copy of this data.
+Review the HMIS Client Record Requests page (https://ochmis.org/hmis-client-record-requests/) for more information about this process., and a printed copy of this data.
 You have the right to review this data with agency staff.
 You may not see other clients' records, nor may they see your information.

-services based on your refusal to sign a Consent to Share Protected Personal Information.

-Clients have the right not to answer any questions, unless entry into a program requires it.
-You may not be denied